codiga/doc.codiga.io/docs/getting-started.md

   - CVE
 ---

-Codiga is a code analysis platform that helps developers produce better code and address technical debt.
+Codiga is the home of the clean, safe and secure code.
+Codiga helps developers to produce better code and address technical debt.
 The platform provides the following functions:

-- **Code Analysis with historical analysis**: analyze each code change and keep analysis history so that you can monitor trends in your codebase.
+- **Static Code Analysis**: report code violations in your IDE in milliseconds.
+Codiga works in your CI/CD pipeline and reports errors at every code changes in seconds.
+Codiga static code analysis works on VS Code, JetBrains, VisualStudio, GitHub, Gitlab and Bitbucket.

-- **Technical Debt Analysis**: estimate the financial cost of your technical debt and prioritize its fix.
+- **Secure Code Analysis**: check your code in real-time in your IDE, and at each code changes in your CI/CD pipelines.
+Codiga implements code analysis rules for all major standards and follows software practices such as OWASP10 and CWE/SANS Top 25.

 - **Automated Code Reviews**: automatically surface code smells, duplicates or complex functions when sending code for review.

 - **Integration with multiple platforms**: Codiga is integrated with GitHub, Gitlab, Bitbucket, Jenkins, Travis-CI and Slack.

 Codiga is an open platform and you can develop your own tool on top of its analysis engine.